Before you allow your auto policy to renew, check out our tips on how to get great car insurance.

 While the required level of insurance is mandated by your state, it isn’t always wise to go with the bare minimum coverage.
 You must ask yourself what level of personal risk you are willing to take.

 Insurance protects your assets.
-If you don’t have enough car insurance and cause severe injuries to someone, you will be personally liable.
+If you exceed your coverage limits and cause severe injuries to someone, you will be personally liable.
 Even if you don’t have the money, you could be sued and have to pay for the damages out of your future assets.
 Are you willing to take that risk?

 3. Determine How You Want To Buy And Manage Your Insurance

 When you are ready to get car insurance, you have several options available.
-If you already have renters or homeowners insurance, you might choose to stick with the same company.
-Sometimes, the provider will offer a discount to bundle home and auto insurance policies.
+If you already have a current policy for renters or homeowners insurance, you might choose to stick with the same company.
+The provider will often offer a discount if you bundle multiple policies, such as home and auto insurance.

 Other than that, you must determine what type of company you want to work with.